VIC.GOV.AU | Policy and Advisory Library

 It is also recommended that a student’s individual anaphylaxis management plan is reviewed if there is an identified and significant increase in the student’s potential risk of exposure to allergens at school.

-• obtain the ASCIA Action Plan for Anaphylaxis from the student’s medical practitioner and provide a copy to the school as soon as practicable
+• obtain the ASCIA Action Plan for Anaphylaxis (RED) from the student’s medical practitioner and provide a copy to the school as soon as practicable

-• immediately inform the school in writing if there is a change in their child’s medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, and if relevant obtain an updated ASCIA Action Plan for Anaphylaxis
+• immediately inform the school in writing if there is a change in their child’s medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, and if relevant obtain an updated ASCIA Action Plan for Anaphylaxis (RED)

 • participate in annual reviews of their child’s plan.